Clinical Psychology and Psychotherapy

 · Mechanisms of psychological treatments

-· Intervention research
+· Psychotherapy research

 · Evidence-based diagnostics